 There was further change in the New World Order at Atlanta 1996.
 On home soil, the Americans beat the Russians for the first time since 1968.
 China stayed fourth but cut the gap on Germany as they were doing in the real world.
 In Sydney 2000, China beat Germany and got the same amount of medals as the hosts (58) but with 28 golds to Australia’s 16.
 At Athens, China went clear as number two to the Americans.
 They got fewer medals than the Russians but as they did in Sydney, they knew how to get gold.

 In Beijing they did to the Americans what they did to the Russians four years before.
 The US had 110 medals to China’s 100 but it was 51-36 to the hosts in golds.
-China’s remarkable powerhouse economic advance was on display in Beijing and the last four years have accelerated the trend. it will be no surprise, that even without home advantage, they get more medals and golds than anyone else in London.
+China’s remarkable powerhouse economic advance was on display in Beijing and the last four years have accelerated the trend.
+It will be no surprise, even without home advantage, they get more medals and golds than anyone else in London.

 They have won the first gold of the 2012 London Olympics (though arguably that honour belongs to Specsavers).
-Top-ranked Yi Siling of China won the gold in the women’s 10-metre air rifle at Royal Artillery Barracks on Saturday.
+Top-ranked Yi Siling of China won the women’s 10-metre air rifle at Royal Artillery Barracks on Saturday.
 Another Chinese woman, Yu Dan won the bronze.
 If the 21st century is the Asian century, then the place to watch for proof will be the Olympic Medal tally.
 It won’t be too long before the likes of India and Indonesia become the new East Germany – but getting the economics right as well as the sport.